 Load Time, the UX Factor: Facts and Measures

-Load time of websites seems to stay our industry’s stepchild: One script library here, an unoptimized logo there, plus a useless video and a 75 KB analytics script on top, voilà, “take this, visitor, 540 KB pleasure for you while I don’t care that these 540 KB will take 1 minute and 18 seconds of your time to download” (based on an optimal 56 Kb/s connection).
+Load time of websites seems to remain our industry’s stepchild: One script library here, an unoptimized logo there, plus a complementary video and a 75 KB analytics script on top, voilà, “take this, visitor, 540 KB pleasure for you while I don’t care that these 540 KB will take 1 minute and 18 seconds of your time to download” (based on an optimal 56 Kb/s connection).

 The vision is real-time surfing, not keeping up with bandwidth.
-Thus, here we go with some things to consider when it comes to efficient websites with a certain ease of use.
+Thus, here follow some things to consider when it comes to efficient websites.

 Facts and Measures Concerning Load Time